Fractional-order integrator: Digital devices

 Digital devices have the advantage of being versatile, and are not susceptible to unexpected output variation due to heat or noise.
 The discrete nature of a computer however, does not allow for all of history to be computed.
-Some finite range [a,t] must exist.
-Therefore, the number of data points that can be stored in memory (N), determines the oldest data point in memory, so that the value a is never more than N samples old.
+Some finite range must exist.
+Therefore, the number of data points N that can be stored in memory determines the oldest data point in memory, so that the value a is never more than N samples old.
 The effect is that any history older than a is completely forgotten, and no longer influences the output.

 A solution to this problem is the Coopmans approximation, which allows old data to be forgotten more gracefully (though still with exponential decay, rather than with the power law decay of a purely analog device).

 Analog devices

 Analog devices have the ability to retain history over longer intervals.
 This translates into the parameter a staying constant, while t increases.

 There is no error due to round-off, as in the case of digital devices, but there may be error in the device due to leakages, and also unexpected variations in behavior caused by heat and noise.